AIG launches new cyber threat analysis to gauge companies' risks

 The service uses artificial intelligence, or the ability of machines to carry out tasks normally associated with human intelligence, to look inside an insured company’s network for strengths and vulnerabilities, said Darktrace Chief Executive Nicole Eagan in an interview.

-“They may be good at identifying spear fishing attacks but not internal threats,” said Eagan, referring to email attacks against organizations and individuals in which perpetrators try to gain access to sensitive information.
+“They may be good at identifying spear phishing attacks but not internal threats,” said Eagan, referring to email attacks against organizations and individuals in which perpetrators try to gain access to sensitive information.

 Companies need not use the service, but those who do may be able to negotiate more favorable policy terms, Grella said.